How High Blood Pressure Negatively Affects Your Foot Health

 You may be prescribed medication to control your blood pressure.
 And you should strongly consider a healthier diet and regular exercise to keep your blood pressure in check.

-Hypertension is also a leading contributor to heart attacks.
+High blood pressure is also a leading contributor to heart attacks.
 So, it’s a wise decision on your part to take care of it immediately upon discovery.